souravdas2003/RuleEnginewithAST/README.md

 json
 {
-  "age": 35,
+  "age": 24,
-  "department": "Sales",
+  "department": "Marketing",
-  "salary": 60000,
+  "salary": 48000,
-  "experience": 5
+  "experience": 3
 }
 ### Expected Output:
 The rule engine will evaluate the provided data against the created rule and return:
-  "result": true
+  "result": false
-This is because the user satisfies the condition (age > 30 AND department = 'Sales').
+This is because the user doesn't satisfy the salary condition.